Grey-Whitt/znak/README.md

 ![License](https://img.shields.io/badge/License-MIT-blue.svg 'License Badge')

-This is a simple front end intended to interact with an ai developed by John Simmons, which excepts a base64 image via HTTP request and returns which letter of the alphabet it thinks is being represented in American Sign Language.
-The user will take a picture of their sign using their webcam, then can choose to retake the picture or send it to the ai for translation.
-When the user completes a word, they can then translate that word from english to cyrillic using the Yandex translation api. this is a custom ai with the front end built using React and React Bootstrap.
-It is set up in a modular way to allow for multiple methods of deployment, and additional pages in the future.
+Znak is a AI translation tool that allows users to take pictures of themselves doing different ASL signs and have a Python based neural network API translate the picture to the corresponding letter of the alphabet.
+The user can then translate the english word to Cyrillic using the Yandex translation API.
+This simple front-end was built in React, and React Bootstrap.
+An Express server an React-Router v6 were setup so that this proof of concept may be expanded on in the future.

+This project was a collaboartion between Grey Whittenberger (Front-end developer) and John Simmons (Python Developer) as a final project for John's bachelors degree.
+Unfortunately AI has been taken offline for the time being, as the data-set ended up using over 300gb of storage!

 # Table of Contents